-Part I: Case Management Missions, Philosophy and Structure: To be determined
+Part I: Case Management Missions, Philosophy and Structure: November 13th – 14th

-Part III: Legal and Ethical Considerations: To be determined
+Part III: Legal and Ethical Considerations: December 11th – 12th

 This 36-hour training (six-hour classes at each of the six sessions) is designed for new county children's mental health case managers to meet the training requirements in Minnesota Rules 9520.0912, subpart 4.
 Participants will fulfill the remaining four hours of the required 40 hours of training through self-directed learning and/or completion of an in-service seminar provided by the Department of Human Services at a date to be determined.
 Persons required to attend this training are county children's mental health case managers who do not have 2,000 hours of supervised experience in the delivery of services to children with severe emotional disturbance.
 This includes persons with a bachelor’s degree without 2,000 hours of experience, as well as persons qualifying as case manager associates and certain immigrants as defined under MS 245.472, Subd.
 4 (h) 2.

 CTSS Applicant Provider Information Session

 All agencies applying for a CTSS certification are required to attend one 3.0 administrative infrastructure information session and one 3.5 hour clinical infrastructures information session within one year prior to submission of the CTSS primary certification application.
 Each type of information session will be scheduled quarterly at DHS St. Paul and at regionally available videoconference (ITV) locations in Minnesota.
 Use the Step by Step Directions for New Users at the top of this page to register for this ITV.

 Training dates for CTSS Administrative and CTSS Clinical: To be determined

 Information related to CTSS Training materials may be found below.